awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotmanagednodegroups/workers_eksctl.md

 1. Remove the section **instanceSelector:**.

 If you are still struggling with the implementation, the solution files is available here

+Note: The region in the solution files is set to us-west-2.
+Remember to change the region to *your region* if you are not using us-west-2.

 {{%attachments title="Related files" pattern=".yml"/%}}